Julizajz/Task-Planner/README.md

 1. Open your web browser and navigate to the [Live To-Do Site](https://to-do-list-planner-project.netlify.app/)
 2. Use the interface to add a new task with a name of the task, description, assigned person, due date and use the *Add Task* button.
 3. Use the *Mark as Done* button which changes the the 'Todo' to 'Done'.
-4. And use the *Delete* button tasks.
+4. And use the *Delete* button to delete tasks.

 ## Author
 - Juliza Zepeda